flutter/flutter/engine/src/flutter/testing/scenario_app/README.md

 # Scenario App

-This folder contains a dart:ui application and scripts to compile it to AOT for exercising embedders.
+This folder contains a dart:ui application and scripts to compile it to JIT or AOT for exercising embedders.

 It intentionally has no dependencies on the Flutter framework or tooling, such that it should be buildable as a presubmit or postsubmit to the engine even in